 For example, if you haven’t done Front Squat with higher intensities, above 90% 1 RM, you won’t be able to express the force needed to truly test the 1 RM.

 Have you seen people in practice, that can use a certain weight for 3 repetitions and once they increase the weight just a little bit, they won’t be able to do it?
 This is exactly what I mean, they haven’t trained with intensities that are high enough to be able to do a single repetition with a weight they should.

-In these cases it’s more applicable to test for multiple RM and predict the 1RM from that.
+In these cases, it’s more applicable to test for multiple RM and predict the 1RM from that.

 You can test 3repetitions, 4 repetitions or 5 repetitions and then use a conversion chart or conversion formula to predict the 1 RM.
-I have added a few links below to some useful 1 RM calculators on the net or you can simple create your own spreadsheet, which is my preferred method.
+I have added a few links below to some useful 1 RM calculators on the net or you can simply create your own spreadsheet, which is my preferred method.